5 Ratings

 Foods

 Every meal on the Everest View Trek will be filling and tasty.
-The guest houses during Everest View trek provides enough nutritious and energy-giving food required for the trekking.
+The guest houses during the Everest View trek provide enough nutritious and energy-giving food required for the trekking.
 The menu at each guest house is similar with both local and international options.
-You'll find options like pizza, pasta, sizzler, steak, fried noodles, dal bhat, fried potato, swiss roast, and many more.
+You’ll find options like pizza, pasta, sizzler, steak, fried noodles, dal bhat, fried potato, swiss roast, and many more.
 The locally sourced vegetables give you all the energy you need to climb up the mountain.
 All kinds of cuisines can be found on the Everest View trek.

 Drinking water